janvv/cgm-dashboard/README.md

 Contains all plotly dash code.
 It configures the graphs and connects it to the data source.
 ### cgm.py
 Provides access to the stored cgm data and performs pre-processing for visual representation.
+### database.py
+Handles the data storage and access.
+Uses adapter class to request more data from remote service.
-### adapter.py
+### database.py
-Handles the data access to a remote database.
+Handles the data access from remote services.
 For now, mongo database access and REST calls are supported.
 ### config.ini
 Here, you need to fill in your backend credentials.